Emergency Dentistry in Loxahatchee, FL

 - Dental pain: If you are experiencing a constant ache in your tooth, it could indicate an infection in the nerve or pulp.
 This condition won’t go away without treatment, so please don’t wait for it to get better on its own.
 Contact Dr. Elkhechen right away as root canal therapy can help to eliminate infection and preserve your tooth

-Contact Our Office for Emergencies in the Wellington Area
+Contact Our Dental Office for Emergencies in the West Palm Beach Area

 Even if you are not sure what you’re experiencing is a dental emergency, we encourage you to call us.
 If you don’t need immediate attention, we can often assess your situation over the phone and even give instructions on how to handle your condition in certain cases.